7wei/shareuhack/_posts/how-to-take-dog-to-japan/index.en-SG.md

 1. First, make sure that the dog has a chip and get the rabies vaccination on time every year.
 If it is not given regularly, you can give it as soon as 30 days before the blood draw.

-2. To apply for a serum export permit: Go to the [Bureau of Animal and Plant Health Inspection and Quarantine, Council of Agriculture, Executive Yuan](https://www.baphiq.gov.tw/en/) to download the serum export application form and declaration form.
-The recipient institution on the right side of the application form must write Japan designated inspection agency (there is currently no Taiwan agency, it is recommended to choose a local agency in Japan: [Research Institute for Animal Science in Biochemistry and Toxicology, RIAS](http://www.riasbt.or.jp/examination/rabies), send or fax Approximately two weeks later, the Bureau of Inspection and Quarantine will receive the official document of permission to export serum.
-Since August 2020, the export of serum for inspection is no longer necessary to apply for the permission document.
-Please refer to the [Operational Procedures for Quarantine of Animal Biological Samples for Experimental Research] (https ://www.baphiq.gov.tw/ws.php?id=9618).
+2. <del>To apply for a serum export permit: Go to the [Bureau of Animal and Plant Health Inspection and Quarantine, Council of Agriculture, Executive Yuan](https://www.baphiq.gov.tw/en/) to download the serum export application form and declaration form.
+The recipient institution on the right side of the application form must write Japan designated inspection agency (there is currently no Taiwan agency, it is recommended to choose a local agency in Japan: [Research Institute for Animal Science in Biochemistry and Toxicology, RIAS](http://www.riasbt.or.jp/examination/rabies), send or fax Approximately two weeks later, the Bureau of Inspection and Quarantine will receive the official document of permission to export serum.</del> Since August 2020, the export of serum for inspection is no longer necessary to apply for the permission document.
+Please refer to the [Operational Procedures for Quarantine of Animal Biological Samples for Experimental Research](https://www.baphiq.gov.tw/ws.php?id=9618).

 3. Remit the inspection fee to the receiving institution in Japan: go to the bank and fill in the water form.
 The inspection fee and account name and account number are stated on the official website of the receiving institution for 13000 yen.
 After the remittance is completed, write an email to the inspection institute.
 Some people sent serum for rabies antibody test in the past (refer to the following example), and the other party will soon send a blank inspection certificate and a serum import certificate from Japan.
 The basic information is written first.